Mike Tindall: Early life

-Michael James Tindall was born 18 October 1978 at Wharfedale Hospital in Otley, West Yorkshire, the son of Philip Tindall, a banker for Barclays, and Linda (née Shepherd), a social worker.
-Tindall's maternal ancestors include bootmakers, stonemasons and weavers; his paternal great-grandfather, Arthur Sutcliffe Tindall, was a blacksmith, the grandson of William Tindall, a landowner farming 105 acres at Fairburn, North Yorkshire.
+Michael James Tindall was born 18 October 1978 at Wharfedale Hospital in Otley, West Yorkshire, the son of Philip Tindall (1946–2026), a banker with Barclays, and Linda (née Shepherd), a social worker.
+His maternal ancestors included bootmakers, stonemasons, and weavers; his paternal great-grandfather, Arthur Sutcliffe Tindall, was a blacksmith and the grandson of William Tindall, a landowner who farmed 105 acres in Fairburn, North Yorkshire.

-Tindall was educated at the independent public school Queen Elizabeth Grammar School, Wakefield, while his father captained Otley Rugby Union Football Club.
+Tindall was educated at Queen Elizabeth Grammar School, Wakefield, an independent school which he attended from 1985 to 1997.
+He began playing rugby from the age of seven and, as part of a year group that regularly reached national schools cup finals, appeared in several positions across the forwards and backs before settling at centre.
+Towards the end of his time at QEGS he was selected for England under-18s and toured Australia; after the tour he joined Bath on a one-year contract.
+His father, Philip, played for Otley Rugby Union Football Club for many years.

 Career

 Bath

-Tindall joined Bath straight from school, as an 18-year-old in 1997.
-At the time, the centre pairing at Bath and England were Jeremy Guscott and Phil de Glanville, but after the 1999 Rugby World Cup, Tindall played regularly at both club and country level, making his England debut against Ireland at Twickenham in 2000 alongside Mike Catt, scoring a try in the process.
+Tindall joined Bath straight from school as an 18-year-old in 1997.
+At the time, the centre pairing for both Bath and England consisted of Jeremy Guscott and Phil de Glanville, but after the 1999 Rugby World Cup Tindall began to play regularly at club and international level.
+He made his England debut against Ireland at Twickenham in 2000, lining up alongside Mike Catt and scoring a try.

-Despite criticism over the years, in particular from Will Carling and ex-Bath fly-half Stuart Barnes, he cemented the outside centre position as his own with a partnership with inside centre Will Greenwood, playing in the 2003 Rugby World Cup.
-Tindall wore the number 12 jersey despite playing at outside centre; he usually lined up outside Greenwood, who preferred to wear the number 13 jersey for superstitious reasons.
-He was dropped for the semi-final in favour of Mike Catt, whose kicking was required in the rainy weather.
-Tindall was reinstated in the final, which England won.
+Despite criticism over the years, particularly from Will Carling and former Bath fly-half Stuart Barnes, Tindall established himself as England's first-choice outside centre in partnership with Will Greenwood, and was selected for the 2003 Rugby World Cup.
+Although Tindall wore the number 12 jersey, he played at outside centre, usually lining up outside Greenwood, who preferred to wear number 13 for superstitious reasons.
+Tindall was dropped for the semi‑final in favour of Catt, whose kicking was considered necessary in the wet conditions, but he returned for the final, which England won.

-Tindall missed the 2005 Six Nations with a foot injury.
-He was unable to regain his fitness for the British & Irish Lions tour to New Zealand.
-Described by England's former head coach, Andy Robinson, as the 'heartbeat' of the side, Tindall found his way back to form, following a lengthy absence, in 2005.
+Tindall missed the 2005 Six Nations with a foot injury and was unable to regain fitness in time for the British & Irish Lions tour to New Zealand.
+England's former head coach, Andy Robinson, described him as the "heartbeat" of the side, and Tindall returned to form later in 2005 following a lengthy absence.

-Tindall's contract became up for renewal in 2005, but encountered difficulties with Bath's strict salary cap policy.
-After falling out with Bath owner Andrew Brownsword over the offer of an early testimonial game and further concerns over his long term fitness, Tindall ended his eight-year association with Bath.
-He joined their West Country rivals Gloucester Rugby on a three-year deal worth £150,000.
+His contract came up for renewal that year, but negotiations were complicated by Bath's strict salary‑cap policy.
+After disagreements with club owner Andrew Brownsword over the offer of an early testimonial match, and amid concerns about his long‑term fitness, Tindall ended his eight‑year association with Bath.
+He joined their West Country rivals Gloucester Rugby on a three‑year contract worth £150,000.